gitlabhq/gitlabhq/doc/install/aws/index.md

 - **RDS**: An Amazon Relational Database Service using PostgreSQL will be used to provide database High Availability.
 See the [Amazon RDS pricing](https://aws.amazon.com/rds/postgresql/pricing/).
+- **ElastiCache**: An in-memory cache environment will be used to provide Redis High Availability.
+See the [Amazon ElastiCache pricing](https://aws.amazon.com/elasticache/pricing/).

 ## Creating an IAM EC2 instance role and profile